Quidditch (real-life sport): 2024 rulebook changes

-International Quidditch Association
+International Quadball Association

-The International Quidditch Association serves as the central governing body for quidditch worldwide and helps to coordinate with national associations around the world through the IQA Congress.
+The International Quadball Association serves as the central governing body for quidditch worldwide and helps to coordinate with national associations around the world through the IQA Congress.
 Previously, The IQA held a World Cup for qualifying members of the association at the end of every season, the first being held in 2007, ending in 2014 with its restructuring.
 Now, the IQA hosts World Cups featuring national teams, as well as Continental Games in the years between World Cups.

-Each nation in which quidditch is played has or is in the process of developing a national organisation.
-The job of the national organisation is to organise quidditch within the country, create membership policies for teams, organize referees, snitches, and coaches and be the bridge between that nation's teams and the IQA.
+Each nation in which quidditch is played has or is in the process of developing has a national organisation.
+The job of the national organisation, or NGB, is to organise quidditch within the country, create membership policies for teams, organize referees, snitches, and coaches and be the bridge between that nation's teams and the IQA.